|

 Slowly, foot by foot, I played out the

 line until the bait was trailing about ten feet astern.
-The
+The giant

-and again faded back.
+back.
 I fed out some more line.
-We watched
+We watched in awe as the huge

-in awe as the huge fish charged again and slid off to ride along
+fish charged again and slid off to ride along on our port quarter.

 Look at this, will yah?
-He's so close I could spit on
+He's so close I could spit on him

 or harpoon the bastard!